Beaches and Local Attractions

 Port Stanley and various community organizations host a number of seasonal and annual events, including:

-Dickens Days Parade – an annual parade prior to Christmas featuring floats, carriage rides and hot beverages hosted by the Lioness Club of Port Stanley
+Dickens Days Parade – an annual parade prior to Christmas featuring floats, last Friday in November.

 Fish Fry and Dance – every May, the Lions Club of Port Stanley host a large fish fry and dance at the Port Stanley Arena & Community Centre